 ESG reporting made easy

 With the increased interest from socially responsible investors, ESG reporting has gained popularity.
-However, the Companies Act 2006 refers to the importance of ESG in Section 172(1), where it requires directors to "…have regard…to…(d) the impact of the company's operations on the community and the environment."
+However, the Companies Act 2006 refers to the importance of ESG in Section 172(1), which requires directors to "…have regard…to…(d) the impact of the company's operations on the community and the environment."

 To help firms with ESG reporting, the London Stock Exchange (LSE) has issued guidance on best practices for ESG reporting.
 This guide offers recommendations on how to disclose information and is endorsed by the Principles of Responsible Investment(PRI).